seisatsu/PyWW/README.md

     `Some Article <?page=thisone>`_

 To lock a page from editing, change its file permissions to read only.
 The edit interface will be automatically disabled and blocked for that page.

+To erase the contents of a page, delete its file from the server or edit its contents to a single space.